 - Doesn’t tie you to one technology providers’ technologies and development programmes.

-If I’m not listening to technology providers, where should I be getting advice?
+Where should I be getting IT advice?

-It’s important to seek-out local expertise and partnerships from independent experts.
+It’s important to seek out local expertise and partnerships from independent experts.
 This is because:

-- They can get an understanding of your complete business, your desired outcomes, and have knowledge of what all the available solutions are, so that they can plan a successful service transformation project that meets your needs.
+- They can get an understanding of your complete business, your desired outcomes, and have knowledge of what all the available solutions are so that they can plan a successful service transformation project that meets your needs.

 - This won’t be a short project, you need to work with a team who are available close by because only through incremental change can you avoid organisation-shock and project failure.